srexi/purecounterjs/README.md

 npm i --save @srexi/purecounterjs
 ```

-In your app.js import and initialized the module like normal.
+In your `app.js` import and initialize our module like normal.

 ```js
 import PureCounter from "@srexi/purecounterjs";